There are 2 main methods used for the evaluation:

 markChildrenInvalid()- to mark only the direct (first level) children of the Node

 markDescendantsInvalid()- to mark it self and all descendant children of the Node

-The same goes for the Dirty flag of course:
+The same applies to the Dirty flag:

 markDirty()- to mark only the Node